sdziallas/comp55/docs/labs/2-JavaIntro.md

 encourage you to explore and ask questions and use the people around you as a resource.
-I'll be putting up additional guides and resources of information for you in the future on Canvas, so that you can make more sense of all the neat things eclipse and Java can do for you.
+I'll be putting up additional guides and resources of information for you in the future on Canvas, so that you can make more sense of all the neat things Eclipse and Java can do for you.
 For this lab though, I want you to explore making a really cool Fractions class.
 The first step in that is to override the ```toString()``` method as well as creating multiple constructors to make the fractions class more